resiprocate/resiprocate/reTurn/README.txt

 RFC3489 support                        yes          mostly
 Multi-threaded Server                  no           no      Once Turn code is implemented consider asio threading model and provide locking
 TLS Server Support                     yes          yes     TLS server is working but first connect on program start always fails - need to tweak openSSL settings
-RFC3489 bis 06 message parsing         yes          partly IPV6 message parsing support           yes          no Shared Secret with Short Term Cred     yes          yes     Checking username for expirey and correct HMAC is not completed Shared Secret with Long Term Cred      little       no      Implementation is not complete and currently only accepts one hardcoded username/password - nonce generation not implemented
+RFC3489 bis 11 message parsing         yes          partly IPV6 message parsing support           yes          no Shared Secret with Short Term Cred     yes          yes     Checking username for expirey and correct HMAC is not completed Shared Secret with Long Term Cred      little       no      Implementation is not complete and currently only accepts one hardcoded username/password - nonce generation not implemented
-Finger Print Insertion and Validation  yes          yes     Uses BOOST:crc_optimal Checking for unknown attributes        no           no Bandwidth Check                        no           no Turn Allocation                        started      no Requested Port Props (Even, Odd, etc)  yes          yes Turn Permissions                       yes          no      Permissions need more thought when TCP/TLS relay is implemented UDP Demux                              yes          partly TCP/TLS Demux                          yes          partly Turn Relay                             yes          partly  UDP destinations only Asyncronous Client APIs                no           no
+Finger Print Insertion and Validation  yes          yes     Uses BOOST:crc_optimal Checking for unknown attributes        no           no Bandwidth Check                        no           no Turn Allocation                        almost       no Requested Port Props (Even, Odd, etc)  yes          yes Turn Permissions                       yes          no      Permissions need more thought when TCP/TLS relay is implemented Turn Relay                             partly       partly  UDP destinations only Asyncronous Client APIs                no           no